trentlarson/endorser-mobile/README.md

 - Release endorser.ch (for registration)
 - For minimal Contract app, change configuration
   - In src/veramo/setup.ts, switch HANDY_APP to true
-  - Copy icons into the 'src' directory
+- Copy icons into the 'src' directory.
+(Minimal app requires it, and iOS build looks for it, so just include it.)
 - Test everything.
+  - To install on a local iPhone, you can edit the scheme in the product to have a build configuration of "Release".
 - Update CHANGELOG.md
 - Set INFURA_PROJECT_ID in src/veramo/setup.ts (useful for checking claims)
 - In package.json, update version